This was how it ended.

 “Sure,” I said.
 It was ridiculous, this idea, because you weren’t there, couldn’t be there, not with that red dirt shoved on top of you and that unmemorable memorial plate, but I would play along.
 “I have to see, though.
 My parents are in the middle of a, well, thing.
 But I’ll give you my number and…”

 “Do you blame me for it?”
 She interrupted, casually.
-She was scratching her shin and fingering her roses.
+She scratched her shin.
+Fingered her roses.

 “It” was you in the back of that Chevy with a bullet punched into your head, with your precious blood pooling on the cheap upholstery.